vdemir/vdemir.github.io/_posts/2018-01-18-C-Pointers.md

 Aşağıdaki örnek, pointer işaretçiler, referans operatörü (&) ve referans kaldırma operatörünün (*) kullanımını açıkça göstermektedir.

+**Not:** Pointer işaretçi bildirirken * işareti, referans kaldırmayla ilgili bir operatör değildir.
+Bir pointer işaretçi oluşturan sadece benzer bir gösterimdir.

-**Note:** The * sign when declaring a pointer is not a dereference operator.
+Note: The * sign when declaring a pointer is not a dereference operator.
 It is just a similar notation that creates a pointer.

 ### Example To Demonstrate Working of Pointers
 ~~~c